Low Liver Enzymes: what does it mean?

 Does pregnancy cause low liver enzymes?

-Pregnancy doesn’t lead to low liver enzymes (ALT and AST) in most cases.
+In most cases, pregnancydoesn’t lead to low liver enzymes (ALT and AST).
 However, Other liver tests may be low during pregnancy§, such as total and direct bilirubin.
 In addition, other liver enzymes may increase during pregnancy, such as alkaline phosphatase (ALP).

 When should I worry about low liver enzymes?